hazelcast/hazelcast-docker/README.md

 # Management Center

-please see [Management Center Repository](https://github.com/hazelcast/management-center-docker) for Dockerfile definitions and have a look available images on [Docker Hub](https://store.docker.com/profiles/hazelcast) page.
+Please see [Management Center Repository](https://github.com/hazelcast/management-center-docker) for Dockerfile definitions and have a look at available images on [Docker Hub](https://store.docker.com/profiles/hazelcast) page.

 # Hazelcast Kubernetes